petedram/ModernMobileWeb/README.md

 - update latest version of dependencies
 - Create default front-end layout
 - Add list of capabilities and begin to implement
+- Add instructions for contributors (Branching, PR template, structure and standards)

 Icon.
 Fixed Nav.